GrenderG/grenderg.github.io/about.md

 </div>
 Hi, I am Daniel Morales, a software developer (Android proficiency) based in Spain.

-I get my Associate degree in Multiplatform development (Software Engineering) and then worked as an Android and iOS developer in [Mobilendo][mb].
+I got my Associate degree in Multiplatform development (Software Engineering) and then worked as an Android and iOS developer in [Mobilendo][mb].
 After that I studied Computer Engineering for a year, but I'm currently taking a break as it's not required for my work at this moment, so I'm working as a freelancer.